Body Centred Psychotherapy relieves anxiety, stress or tension

 There may be more for you to explore here.

-Pay attention to whether your body wants to proceed with me.
+Pay attention to whether your body wants to proceed.

 Not everybody has access to these sensations and feelings straight away.
 Don't worry if this is you, or if you feel panic or freeze.
 We can work gently with this too.